mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 ## RegTest wallets

 During the local development and testing, you might not want to use TestNet coins, so you can use so-called "RegTest wallets".

 ::: tip What is RegTest?

-`RegTest` is a mode, in which you can run your Bitcoin Cash node locally, and you can get as many test coins as you need, but they exist on your machine only.
+Regression testing is the practice of testing software after a change to ensure previous code still works.
+Bitcoin full node software can be started in `RegTest` mode, which you can use to run your Bitcoin Cash node locally, and you can get as many test coins as you need, but they exist on your machine only.
 RegTest wallets are supported by the mainnet library.

 :::